Wizcorp/Dawn/CONTRIBUTING.md

 Quick Start
 -----------

-All scripts for building, developing and releasing Dawn's docker image and binary are under `./script`.
+All scripts for building, developing and releasing the Docker image, the binary and the documentation can be found under the `./script` folder.

 ### Development